kenotron/fluent-ui-react-staging/packages/base/src/components/Icon/README.md

 #### Considerations

-- Allows for both font and svg icons but only has svg icons built-in.
+- Allows for both font and SVG icons but only has SVG icons built-in.

 ### Recommended DOM